wizeline/wize-docs/onboarding/README.md

 ## Transition

-Just prior to each week’s TGIF in GDL, the combined new-hire cohorts demonstrate their **visible progress** on the Internal Project(s) to interested parties &mdash; whether physically in GDL or via Hangout.
+Just before each week’s TGIF, the combined new hire cohorts demonstrate their **visible progress** on the internal projects to interested parties &mdash; whether physically or via Hangout.

-Each week’s new-hires are publicly introduced to the rest of the GDL team during TGIF.
+Each week’s new hires are publicly introduced to the rest of the team during TGIF.

-Members of the “senior” (_i.e._, 2nd-week) cohort move their MacBook and personal effects (leaving the monitor) out of the “onboarding teams area” to their initial team/assignment area.
+Members of the senior cohort, i.e., 2nd-week, move their MacBook and personal effects (leaving the temporary monitor) to their initial team/assignment area.
 They also receive their monitors at this time.
-All this so that their space will be available for the new “junior” cohort that will begin the following week&hellip;
+All this so that their space will be available for the new junior cohort that begins the following week&hellip;

 ![The Circle of Life](images/circle-of-life.jpg)

 ## Iteration and Evolution

-As the company grows and the needs and culture change, the onboarding process must change, too.
-Continuous feedback from various sources are key to keeping the program focused on improving and producing the correct baseline experiences.
+As the company grows and the needs and culture change, the onboarding process must change too.
+Continuous feedback from various sources is key to keeping the program focused on improving and producing the correct baseline experiences.

 Feedback sources:

-- Participants &mdash; during and for weeks (months?) after their onboarding process<br>
+- Participants&mdash;during and for weeks after their onboarding process
-  Did the program prepare you for&hellip;
+   - Did the program prepare you for your initial team/pod/project?

-   - Your initial team/pod/project?
-   - Company culture, _etc_?
+   - Did you learn and adjust to the company culture?

-  What did we get “wrong” &mdash; _e.g._, what did you have to “unlearn” later?<br>
+   - What did we get wrong? e.g., what did you have to “unlearn” later?
-  What did we “miss” (that is not “too” specific to your initial team/pod/project)?
+   - What did we miss?

-- Pod/team/project leads & Project managers
+- Pod/team/project leads and project managers

-  Are new-hires adequately prepared for team/pod/project-specific onboarding after their 2-week process?
+	- Are new hires adequately prepared for team/pod/project-specific onboarding after their 2-week process?

 - Engineering managers

-  Are new-hires being inculturated “correctly?"<br>
+	- Are new hires being enculturated correctly?
-  What onboarding is done by several teams/pods/projects that this program could "centralize?"
+	- What onboarding is done by several teams/pods/projects that this program could centralize?

 ## Additional Notes

 ### All

-Make every interaction with the new-hires as “safe” for them to admit ignorance/inexperience as possible.
-Encourage questions and “reward” them with positive feedback.
+Make every interaction with the new hires as safe as possible for them to admit ignorance or inexperience.
+Encourage questions and reward them with positive feedback.

 ### Coaches

-- When discussing any given technical aspect of your project or its development, please ask the new-hires how familiar they are.
-Be prepared to provide education on any given topic &mdash; no matter how eager you are to make progress on the project.
+- When discussing any given technical aspect of your project or its development, please ask the new hires how familiar they are.
+Be prepared to provide education on any given topic no matter how eager you are to make progress on the project.
-- Leverage any and all available expertise for teaching/coaching the new-hires: you, other “experienced” employees, one or more of the new-hires themselves, _etc._
+- Leverage any and all available expertise for coaching the new hires.

 ### Product Owners

-- As noted [above](#internal-projects), Internal Projects should be developed using appropriate tools, frameworks, _etc._, to be successful.
-However, when several suitable options are available, give preference to items/combinations not already in use by other projects so as to maintain “coverage” of tools, technologies, _etc._, in use in platform and services.
+- As noted [before](#internal-projects), internal projects should be developed using appropriate tools, frameworks, etc. However, when several suitable options are available, give preference to combinations not already in use by other projects.
+This is to maintain coverage of tools and technologies in use in platform and services.
-- As much as possible, be more “customer/client” or “Product Owner” and less “architect” or “lead engineer”
+- Be more “client” or “product owner” and less “architect” or “lead engineer.”
-   - Explain stories, goals, values, _etc._
+   - Explain stories, goals, values, etc.
-   - Be open to new/different ideas, approaches, _etc._
+   - Be open to new/different ideas, approaches, etc.
-   - Leave as many opportunities for creative input and decision-making at all levels (_e.g._, from user experience to architecture coding) as possible to create as many opportunities for the new-hires to feel empowered, trusted, respected, invested, _etc._
+   - Leave opportunities for creative input and decision-making at all levels, e.g., from user experience to architecture coding.
+Create opportunities for the new hires to feel empowered, trusted, respected, invested, etc.
-- Think as “widely” and creatively as possible for onboarding & educational opportunities in your project(s)
+- Think widely and creatively for onboarding and educational opportunities in your projects
    - Web
    - Mobile
    - Design